CFF-program winter semester 2025/26

 Dear French students,

-Where: Wiener Straße 48, ground floor, room 0.01
+Where?
+Wiener Straße 48, ground floor, room 0.01

-We are looking forward to seeing you!
+We’re really looking forward to seeing you!

-Tobias et Morrigan
+Tobias and Morrigan

 Lecture